rishav4101/10daysofcode-stock_prediction/tasks/Tasks.md

 ## Task 4 - Use Regression on a basic dataset

-Use Linear regression on the very famous diabetes dataset.
+Use Linear regression on the very famous boston house prediction dataset.